Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

       As a result of the testing to ensure compliance with the respective standards, the following must be included as part of the FIPS 201 Evaluation Program Attestation Form for PIV Card Body Approval:
       <ul>
         <li>
-          A report was generated to ensure that the test performed to evaluate the card characteristics, durability, and performance complies with the test methods in ANSI 322. *These tests shall include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and laundry test.
-Cards SHALL NOT malfunction or delaminate after hand cleaning with a mild soap and water mixture (FIPS 201-3)*.
+          A report was generated to ensure that the test performed to evaluate the card characteristics, durability, and performance complies with the test methods in ANSI 322. <i>These tests shall include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and laundry test.
+Cards SHALL NOT malfunction or delaminate after hand cleaning with a mild soap and water mixture (FIPS 201-3)</i>.
         </li>
         <li>
           A sampling of a minimum of four (4) out of five (5) cards, or 80% if a sampling size of greater than five (5) cards is used, should successfully fulfill the requirement being tested to ensure that the product passes the specific test.